 - And many more

 We are animals too.
-Though we think we are a special animal that is somehow different from all the other animals just because of rationality and logical thinking, this doesn’t change the fact that we are still animals with animal biology.
+Though we think we are a unique thing that is somehow different from all the other animals just because of rationality and logical thinking, this doesn’t change the fact that we are still animals with animal biology.

 This means what other animals do to get better in those situations actually works best for when we are sick or injured as well.
 This also means lying down with NOTHING to distract us is best for us.
 This includes reading, listening to music (though some studies have shown certain music and white noise can induce healthy sleep states), and definitely no electromagnetic activity of any kind.

 These EMF’s have been described as the silent spring of our time.
-Certainly over-saturating our environment with stuff without caring and investigating its potential damage to our ecosystems has happened more than once before in recent human history.
+Certainly, over-saturating our environment with stuff without care or investigating its potential damage to our ecosystems has happened more than once before in human history.

 This also allows your body time before bed to not be stimulated by blue light, resulting in higher melatonin which translates into deeper sleep states which means feeling more rested the following morning and giving you more energy to create a beautiful, productive day that will lead you to be more tired the next night and fall asleep easier, etc. and on and on.

 So hole up somewhere safe, take a moment to realize you are going to be spending some potentially good time with yourself and your thoughts and get about it.
-It may very well be what your body has been trying to get you to do for a long time now (what do you think a recurring sickness is for, to hinder us in life?).
+It may very well be what your body has been trying to get you to do for a long time now (what do you think a recurring sickness is for, to hinder us in life?
+Body needs a break!).